softwareconstruction240/softwareconstruction/instruction/db-jdbc/db-jdbc.md

 name = "joe','cat'); DROP TABLE pet; -- ";
 ```

-This will result in the following SQL execution that deletes your entire table.
+This will result in execution the following SQL.
+This first inserts a bogus pet record, and then deletes the entire pet table.

 ```sql
 INSERT INTO pet (name, type) VALUES('joe','cat'); DROP TABLE pet; -- 'rat')